shieldworks/aegis-web/docs/register.md

 > **Hint**
 >
-> The manifest above is simplified, and most of the configuration parameters
+> The manifest above is simplified, and most configuration parameters
 > have been omitted to use defaults.
 You can find extensively-commented
-> versions of these manifest [inside this installation folder][install-k8s].
+> versions of these manifests [inside this installation folder][install-k8s].

 [install-k8s]: https://github.com/zerotohero-dev/aegis/tree/main/install/k8s

-You’ll see that there are two images in this deployment
+You’ll see that there are two images in this deployment:

 * `z2hdev/aegis-workload-demo`: This is the container that has the business logic.
-* `z2hdev/aegis-sidecar`: This is an **Aegis**-managed container that injects
+* `z2hdev/aegis-sidecar`: This **Aegis**-managed container injects
   secrets to a place that our demo container can consume.

-Here is the source code of the demo container’s app, for the sake of completeness:
+Here is the source code of the demo container’s app for the sake of completeness:

 ```go
 package main